-Westminster offers a choice of three ceremony scripts, which you can view by going to our ceremonies website
+Westminster offers a choice of 3 ceremony scripts, which you can view by going to our ceremonies website.

-If you would like to change / edit the scripts (whether it's a word or an entire paragraph) we are happy for you to do so.
-However, you need to send the amended script back to us for via email to email@example.com no later than 2 weeks before the ceremony.
-Please note: the words highlighted in bold within each of the ceremony scripts are legal contractual words which must be spoken during your marriage ceremony and cannot be removed or altered.
+If you would like to change or edit the scripts (whether it's a word or an entire paragraph) we are happy for you to do so.
+But you need to send the amended script back to us for via email to email@example.com no later than 2 weeks before the ceremony for our consideration.

-Please ensure you do not incorporate anything of a religious nature or any religious connotations.
+It is important not to include anything of a religious nature or any religious connotations.
 For example, there cannot be any readings from any religious text or any hymns played during the ceremony.
-Please note: the words, "…to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, till death do us part" are from the Church of England Book of Common Prayer, so therefore cannot be included in a civil ceremony as they stand.
+The words, "…to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, till death do us part" are from the Church of England Book of Common Prayer, so therefore cannot be included in a civil ceremony as they stand.

 You are welcome to exchange short, non-religious personal vows during your ceremony.
 We usually suggest that this takes place prior to the exchange of rings, but we are happy to consider other suggestions that you may have.

 You are welcome to have non-religious music during your ceremony, either live or recorded.
-Music is usually played whilst guests wait for the ceremony to begin, for the entrance/start of the ceremony, for the signing of the register and for the exit of the couple/close of ceremony.
+Music is usually played whilst guests wait for the ceremony to begin, for the start of the ceremony, for the signing of the register and for the close of ceremony.